 Important Dates for the Husbourne family

 This web page shows only a small excerpt of our Husbourne research.
 Another 106 words (8 lines of text) covering the years 1206 and 1562 are included under the topic Early Husbourne History in all our PDF Extended History products and printed products wherever possible.

 Husbourne Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Husband, Husbands, Husbants, Husborne and others.

 Early Notables of the Husbourne family (pre 1700)

 More information is included under the topic Early Husbourne Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Husbourne family to the New World and Oceana
+Migration of the Husbourne family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Husbourne or a variant listed above were: Thomas and Mary Husband, who arrived in Virginia in 1635; Samuel Husbants, who settled in Barbados in 1675 with his wife and servants; Christopher Husband, who settled in Maryland in 1731.